codeuniversity/student-council/rules-of-procedure/rules-of-procedure.md

 If a substantive counter-argument is made, the vote must be cast after the counter-argument was made without further consultation.
 If a formal counter-argument is made, the vote must be cast without further consultation.

-# III Voting and elections
+# III.
+Voting and elections

-10 - Quorum
+## 10 - Quorum

-Prerequisites for a quorum, attendance list
+### Prerequisites for a quorum, attendance list

 (1) The plenary assembly has a quorum if at least 10 percent of the members are present and if the meeting is duly convened.

 § 5 paragraph 2 remains unaffected.

+(2) “Present” only includes physical presence and not being present online, e.g. to take part in online votes.

-Determining the quorum
+### Determining the quorum

-(2) The quorum shall be determined by the chair of the meeting at the beginning of each meeting or after the resumption of the meeting.
+(3) The quorum shall be determined by the chair of the meeting at the beginning of each meeting or after the resumption of the meeting.
 If the quorum is doubted in the course of the meeting (ROP-motion), the chair of the meeting must review the quorum.

-Consequences of the absence of a quorum
+### Consequences of the absence of a quorum

-(3) In the event of absence of a quorum, the chair shall set a break for a specified period of time or terminate the Student General Assembly.
-If, after the absence of a quorum, the Student General Assembly is called to deal with the same subject again, it shall in any event constitute a quorum, if this is indicated in the invitation.
+(4) In the event of the absence of a quorum, the chair shall set a break for a specified period of time or terminate the Student General Assembly.
+If, after an absence of a quorum, the Student General Assembly is called to deal with the same subject again, it shall in any event constitute a quorum, if this is indicated in the invitation.

-11 - Voting
+## 11 - Voting

-Majority required
+### Majority required

 (1) Resolutions shall be passed by a majority of the valid votes cast.

 Abstentions shall not be taken into account.

-Motion amendments
+### Motion amendments

 (2) After the consultation, the chair of the meeting shall give the opportunity to propose amendments to the discussed motions and shall then open the vote on those requests.

-Separate vote
+### Separate vote

 (3) Requests may be split and submitted separately for voting (ROP motion).

-Order of voting
+### Order of voting

 (4) The following order of voting shall be observed: